bernskioldmedia/bm-wp-experience/README.md

 ### Media
 - Sanitize uploaded file names from non-ASCII characters.

+### Multisite
+- Have password resets go through the local site where the user is signing in, instead of the main site.

 ### Plugins
 - Include a tab with suggested plugins from Bernskiold Media.
 - Add a warning when disabling this plugin.